mojorero/cars-rest-api/Readme.md

-//Naming consistency: some things are named cars, some thing fleet

-# Fleetmanager API
+# Cars API

 This is my proposed solution for the challenge to manage the creation and retrieval of instances which represent the information about cars of the Clevershuttle fleet.
-Welcome to this code and have fun managing fleets!
+Welcome to this code and have fun managing cars!

 ## Assumptions, compromises and good-to-knows

 The maven plugin openapi generator has been used to generate a server stub for the API.
 The server code implements the mentioned server stub.
+The testing of the features is done by unit and integration tests.

 ## Getting started